kazurayam/ks_comparingElementScreenshots/README.md

 When `WebUI.verifyImagePresent` keyword failed, Katalon Studio won't given any diagnostics why it failed.
 Therefore it is very difficult to fix the failure.

-I personally would never use the `WebUI.verifyImagePresent` keyword at all.
+I personally would never use the `WebUI.verifyImagePresent` keyword.
 It just annoys me.